fleetdm/fleet/handbook/engineering.md

 - The number of bugs resolved per release cycle.
 - Stay abreast of what our community wants and the problems they're having.

-- make people feel heard and understood.
+- Make people feel heard and understood.

 - Celebrate contributions.